 Until the 1960s, most grocery stores sold their chickens frozen because of the risks of bacteria causing food poisoning.
 But M&S believed customers wanted fresh products and began to explore safe ways of selling chilled meat, rather than frozen.

-Sell-by dates were first used at M&S in 1970, several years before they became compulsory.
+Date codes were introduced in 1970, several years before they became compulsory.
 This new innovation was designed to make sure that foods were as fresh as possible when they reached the customer.

 An M&S employee remembers:

 'I was 17 years old when I started work at Marks & Spencer in Stevenage 1973.
 I was so excited as I was going to work on the food section and it was such a joy to see all the lovely food coming in.
 We were very strict with the date codes and would count our chickens every day, I loved every minute.'